-In the manufacture of certain printing inks and printing varnishes (especially water-based products), polymer dispersions and certain additives are used, which may possibly fall under the definition of microplastics used in this new Regulation.
-These polymers serve as film-forming components of the binder, or as waxes (e.g. polyethylene waxes) imparting mechanical resistance to the dried ink or varnish film, or as other additives performing other important functions.
-There are clear obligations within the legislation for different actors up and down the supply chain to provide information (use instructions, concentration, etc.) and to report on possible emissions in the coming years (from 2026 onwards).
+In the manufacture of certain printing inks and printing varnishes (especially water-based products), polymer dispersions and certain other raw materials (such as additives) are used, which may possibly fall under the definition of microplastics used in Regulation 2023/2055.
+These polymers either serve as film-forming components of the binder, or as waxes (e.g. polyethylene waxes) imparting mechanical resistance to the dried ink or varnish film, or as other additives performing other important functions.

+EuPIA member companies are aware that there are clear obligations within the legislation for different actors along the supply chain to provide information (such as use instructions, concentration, etc.) and to report on possible emissions in the coming years.